franzbu/EnhancedSpaces.spoon/README.md

 ```

 Restart Hammerspoon and you are ready to go.
-You also might want to adjust 'MSpaces' and the default mspace after the start.
+You also might want to adjust the amount and names of your 'MSpaces' and the default mspace.

-In case you would like to change the default modifier keys (default modifier1) for pressing alongside prevMSpace, nextMSpace, and so on, you can add the following line with the desired modifier adjustments to 'init.lua':
+In case you would like to change the default modifier key(s) (default modifier1 = { 'alt' }) for pressing alongside prevMSpace, nextMSpace, and so on, you can add the following line with the desired modifier adjustments to 'init.lua':

 ```lua
   ...